Rent-to-Own Homes Pros and Cons: Is It Worth It?

 To make sure your lease purchase agreement is solid and fair for both parties, follow these essential steps:

-It’s a tempting opportunity for those looking to get a foot in the door of their dream home while building credit, saving for a down payment, and establishing job stability.
-But, as attractive as it may sound, rent-to-own comes with its own set of benefits and drawbacks that can’t be ignored.
+Rent-to-own homes are a tempting opportunity for those looking to get a foot in the door of their dream home while building credit, saving for a down payment, and establishing job stability.
+But, as attractive as it may sound, this arrangement comes with its own set of benefits and drawbacks that can’t be ignored.

 On the plus side, a rent-to-own agreement provides breathing room.
 It gives potential buyers a chance to test-drive the home, get familiar with the neighborhood, and use the extra time to shore up their finances.
 For many, it’s a lifesaver, especially when grappling with tight credit requirements or struggling to gather a substantial down payment.